Branched Multi-Task Networks: Deciding What Layers To Share: Method

 \section{Method}

-In this paper, we aim to jointly solve $N$ different tasks $\mathcal{T}=\left\{t_1, \ldots, t_N\right\}$ given a computational budget $\mathcal{C}$, i.e. number of parameters.
+In this paper, we aim to jointly solve $N$ different visual recognition tasks $\mathcal{T}=\left\{t_1, \ldots, t_N\right\}$ given a computational budget $\mathcal{C}$, i.e. number of parameters or FLOPS.
 Consider a backbone architecture: an encoder, consisting of a sequence of shared layers or blocks $f_l$, followed by a decoder with a few task-specific layers.
 We assume an appropriate structure for layer sharing to take the shape of a tree.
 In particular, the first layers are shared by all tasks, while later layers gradually split off as they show more task-specific behavior.
 The proposed method aims to find an effective task grouping for the sharable layers $f_l$ of the encoder, i.e. grouping related tasks together in the same branches of the tree.
-When two tasks are strongly related, we expect their single-task models to rely on a similar feature set~\citep{zamir2018taskonomy}.
+When two tasks are strongly related, we expect their single-task models to rely on a similar feature set~\cite{zamir2018taskonomy}.
 Based on this viewpoint, the proposed method derives a task affinity score at various locations in the sharable encoder.
-The resulting task affinity scores are used for the automated construction of a branched multi-task network that fits the computational budget $\mathcal{C}$.
+The number of locations $D$ can be freely determined as the number of candidate branching locations.
+As such, the resulting task affinity scores are used for the automated construction of a branched multi-task network that fits the computational budget $\mathcal{C}$.
 Fig.~\ref{fig: method} illustrates our pipeline, while Algorithm~\ref{alg: algorithm} summarizes the whole procedure.